Meme1079/NoteSkin-Selector/README.md

 ### Toggle to get the NoteSkin from that stage
 If you want to use the NoteSkin from that stage

-### Toggle to Enable Hitsounds
-Plays a Sound when hitting a note because Why not?

 ### Toggle to Change Opponent Scroll
 if your in upscroll then it will be downscroll for the opponent if its in downscroll then upscroll for the opponent